stanislavbrtna/SDA_OS/Docs/sda_os_gui.md

 ##### Set root for redraw
     sys.os.gui.setRoot([num]in_apps, [str]dir);
 Sets custom root directory for the redraw function.
+All paths for icons and other images pased to gui functions will use this folder as a root.

 Return: None
 ##### Handle keypad input of a screen
     sys.os.gui.btnCtrl([num]screen_id, [num]back_btn_id);
 Allows control of a given screen via buttons.
-Element given as back_btn_id will be linked with back button, otherwise back button will bring the user on the SDA_OS main screen.
+Element given as back_btn_id will be linked with back button.
+When 0 is passed instead of id, back button will bring the user on the SDA_OS main screen.

 Return: None
 ##### Selects element for keyboard control